mohamadkhalaj/Boostan/README.md

 ## Github workflows (CI/CD)

 If you want to pass CI/CD and auto deploy after each commit, you should add the below secrets to your GitHub repo secret lists.
-Instructions on how to use them in your application are listed below.
+Instructions on how to use them in your application are linked below.

 [Github secret instructions](https://github.com/Azure/actions-workflow-samples/blob/master/assets/create-secrets-for-GitHub-workflows.md)
 | KEY | VALUE |